Sophia Bracy Harris

 Our Fellowship Programs tap the special strengths of leaders at various stages in their careers, including both seasoned professionals who bring expertise in specific areas and young people eager to get started in the social justice field.

-Other partners – Unbound Philanthropy, the Moriah Fund and Petra Foundation – are helping our Fellows to change how Americans think about race and immigration and to support CCC’s signature movement-building training.
+Other partners – Unbound Philanthropy, the Moriah Fund and Petra Foundation – are helping our Fellows to change how Americans think about race and immigration and to support Community Change’s signature movement-building training.

 Together, we’re planting the seeds for a mighty future.
 For upcoming fellowship opportunities, please check the careers page.